‘There’s no news like Florida news’

 I went to class and didn’t say anything to anyone.
 But, I sure felt strange.

-After class, I did an arm-swipe to get the larger chunks of parking lot off the Pontiac’s hood and left.
+After class, I did an arm-swipe to get the larger chunks of parking lot off the Pontiac’s hood, and left.
 As I pulled away, I recall my empty parking spot with all these others cars coated in asphalt.

 A ground-to-sky lightning event.
 This came from a radio tower, but it can easily come from the ground you’re on, or the tree you’re under.
 (Courtesy: Government of Canada & James Syme)